Nebraska 6-week abortion ban fails to advance in Legislature

 The close divide played heavily in the defeat last year of Albrecht’s so-called trigger bill that would have automatically banned nearly all abortions in the state as soon as the U.S. Supreme Court overturned Roe v.
 Wade, which had guaranteed the right to abortion nationwide for nearly five decades.
 That bill fell two votes short.

 In the vote to advance the abortion bill earlier this year, Sen. Mike McDonnell, a Democrat, voted with Republicans.
 His reason, he said, is that he is a devout Roman Catholic who has always campaigned as an anti-abortion candidate.

-Nebraska Gov. Jim Pillen, a Republican, has been a vocal proponent of the bill and has said he will sign it if it passes.
+McDonnell voted to end debate Thursday, while another Democrat, Omaha Sen. Justin Wayne, abstained.

+Pillen, the newly-elected governor who had been eager to sign the bill into law, issued a statement calling on Riepe to reconsider voting for the bill, but the statement was issued after the Legislature had already adjourned.
+It’s not clear whether Riepe could even make a motion to reconsider when the body reconvenes.

+Jo Giles, executive director of the Women’s Fund of Omaha, was brought to tears outside the legislative chamber after the vote.